-An intoxicated person who sleeps in a parked car can be convicted of DUI in Nevada if he/she has the car keys in the ignition.
+An intoxicated person who sleeps in a parked car can be convicted of DUI in Nevada if they have the car keys in the ignition.
 It does not matter that the person was not actually driving.

-In this article, our Las Vegas DUI attorneys discuss the Nevada crime of “sleeping under the influence in a vehicle.”
-Continue reading to learn how sleeping drunk in a car can make someone vulnerable to arrest and Nevada DUI penalties.
+In this article, our Las Vegas DUI attorneys discuss “sleeping under the influence in a vehicle.”
+Continue reading to learn how sleeping drunk in a car can make someone vulnerable to arrest and DUI penalties.

 1) Can I be convicted of DUI for sleeping in my car in Nevada?

 Yes, if the following two conditions are true:

 - You are impaired by drugs or alcohol, or else your blood contains more than the legal limit of alcohol or drugs; AND

 - You are “in actual physical control” of the motor vehicle.1

 2) How can a sleeping person be “in control” of a parked motor vehicle?

 Whenever the keys are in the ignition.
 Under Nevada DUI law, having your keys in the ignition qualifies as being in control of the car even if the engine is off and you are sleeping in the backseat or by the side of the road.

 There are additional circumstances that make it more likely for police to arrest a sleeping person for DUI.
 These include: